 Understanding Parkinson’s Disease and Multiple Sclerosis

-Multiple Sclerosis is a chronic inflammatory condition of the central nervous system.
-It is an autoimmune demyelinating disease, which means the immune system mistakenly attacks normal tissues — in this case, the myelin or protective covering around nerve fibers.
+On the other hand, Multiple Sclerosis is a chronic inflammatory condition of the central nervous system.
+It is an autoimmune demyelinating disease, which means the immune system mistakenly attacks normal tissues — in this case, the myelin, or protective covering around nerve fibers.
 This leaves scarred tissues or lesions in multiple areas, disrupting electrical impulses throughout the body.
 When the myelin sheath is damaged, nerve impulses slow or even stop, causing neurological problems.

 Both Multiple Sclerosis and Parkinson’s Disease affect the brain and the central nervous system, which leads to changes in the way you move, talk, and interact with the world.
-The two conditions have several common symptoms, including
+They can both affect a person’s physical and cognitive functioning, and typically have more severe physical effects that can be seen, particularly during the early stages of the diseases.

 - Slurred speech